infinitelos/TreadingWater/README.md

 ## Key Components

-### 1. Work Categorization
+### 1. Dual Work Categorization
-All work is explicitly categorized as:
+All work is explicitly categorized as either:
-- **Treading Activities** (eg. 40%): Maintenance, bugs, support, emergencies, technical debt, code review
+- **Treading Activities** (eg. 40%): Maintenance, bugs, support, emergencies, technical debt, code review, navigating currents (responding to shifting priorities)
 - **Building Activities** (eg. 60%): New features, major refactors, planned improvements to facilitate ease or stability of features
-- **Current Management** (eg. 10% buffer): Time reserved for navigating unexpected currents and riptides (shifting priorities, executive decisions, urgent market responses)

 ### 2. The Blueprint
 A visual representation of the product/project showing: